jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/2_Pressure_Vessels.typ

 In summary, it can be said that there is a vast field of application for hydrogen pressure vessels.
 Most of the application fields are driven by the uniform goal to reduce the negative impact on the environment.
 Having shown especially the different areas of mobility, which are a major factor in economic and scientific growth, the undeniable importance of hydrogen pressure vessels could be underlined.
-Furthermore, it could be observed that the #gl_("swith") development can build upon currently available advances from other mobility sectors.
+Furthermore, it could be observed that the #gls("swith") development can build upon currently available advances from other mobility sectors.
 From the five known tank types, their current fields of applications, advantages, and disadvantages could be extracted.
-This analysis led to the conclusion that tank Type IV should be considered for #gl_("swith") design due to its maturity, commercial availability, and balance between performance and safety concerns.
+This analysis led to the conclusion that tank Type IV should be considered for #gls("swith") design due to its maturity, commercial availability, and balance between performance and safety concerns.
 ])